 Our primary requirements for liquidity and capital are working capital needs due to delivery of our various products to customers, research and development, sales and marketing activities, principal and interest payments on our outstanding debt and other general corporate needs.
 Historically, these cash requirements have been met from cash provided by operating activities and our cash and cash equivalents balances.
-Our current capital deployment strategy for fiscal 2025 is to use excess cash on hand to support our continued growth initiatives into select markets and planned software development activities and pay down our debt.
-As of June 30, 2024, we are not party to any off-balance sheet arrangements that have had or are reasonably likely to have a current or future material effect on our financial condition, results of operations, liquidity, capital expenditures, or capital resources.
+Our current capital deployment strategy for fiscal year 2025 is to use excess cash on hand to support our continued growth initiatives into select markets and planned software development activities and pay down our debt.
+As of September 30, 2024, we are not party to any off-balance sheet arrangements that have had or are reasonably likely to have a current or future material effect on our financial condition, results of operations, liquidity, capital expenditures, or capital resources.
 Significant cash requirements for the fiscal year include our operating lease obligations, interest payments related to our debt obligations, and operating and capital purchase commitments.
-For information regarding our expected cash requirements and timing of payments related to leases and noncancellable purchase commitments, see Note 6, Leases, and Note 7, Commitments and Contingencies, respectively, to the consolidated financial statements in our Form 10-K. Additionally, see Note 8, Convertible Senior Notes and Term Loan, to the consolidated financial statements in our Form 10-K for more information related to our debt obligations and applicable covenants.
+For information regarding our expected cash requirements and timing of payments related to leases and non-cancelable purchase commitments, see Note 6, Leases, and Note 7, Commitments and Contingencies, respectively, to the consolidated financial statements in our Form 10-K. Additionally, see Note 8, Convertible Senior Notes and Term Loan, to the consolidated financial statements in our Form 10-K for more information related to our debt obligations and applicable covenants.

-We are aware that our outstanding debt securities are currently trading at substantial discounts to their respective principal amounts.
-In order to reduce future cash interest payments, as well as future amounts due at maturity or upon redemption, we may, from time to time, seek to retire or purchase our outstanding debt through open-market purchases, privately negotiated transactions or otherwise.
+We are aware that our 2028 Notes are currently trading at a substantial discount to their respective principal amount.
+Furthermore, our outstanding 2024 Term Loan allows for voluntary prepayments.
+In order to reduce future cash interest payments, as well as future amounts due at maturity or upon redemption, we may, from time to time, make prepayments on our 2024 Term Loan, and seek to retire or purchase our outstanding debt through openmarket purchases, privately negotiated transactions or otherwise.
 Any such transactions will be dependent upon several factors, including our liquidity requirements, contractual restrictions, prevailing market conditions, and other factors.
 Whether or not we engage in any such transactions will be determined at our discretion.
 The amounts involved may be material.